oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 #### `type` claim {#type-claim}

 This specification defines the JWT claim `type`.
-The `type` claim is used to express the type of the JSON object that is contained in the JWT payload.
+The `type` claim is used to express the type of the JSON object that is secured by the JWT.
 The `type` value MUST be a case-sensitive `StringOrURI` value.

 The following is a non-normative example of how `type` is used to express a type: